 - Hide allergy-safe treats around the house and garden and have a scavenger hunt.

-- Instead of trick or treating have a stay up late party where the kids can stay up late and watch Halloween movies and tell ghost stories.
+- Instead of trick or treating have a sleepover or stay up late party where the kids can stay up late and watch Halloween movies and tell ghost stories.
 Not so scary Halloween movies for small kids include

 - ‘Pooh’s Heffalump Halloween Movie’,